White people in Kenya: Early 20th century

 Dating from 1902, the East Africa Protectorate government granted considerable concessions to European settlers in order to enable them to entrench themselves politically and economically.
 Aside from the land laws, they benefited from the coercion of African labour, forms of taxation such as the hut tax, the resettlement of Africans in native reserves, and the granting of monopoly rights to settlers for the production of certain export crops.
 In 1907, despite Kenya still being a Protectorate, the Colonial Office authorised the establishment of a Legislative Council on a franchise limited to Europeans.
-Despite these policies, in 1914, the settler agricultural production accounted for only 25 percent of total exports.
+Despite these policies, in 1914, the settler agricultural production accounted for only 25 per cent of total exports.

 The aftermath of the First World War saw a spectacular increase in European agricultural production, largely due to protective tariffs on imports and prohibiting African cultivation of certain crops such as coffee and pyrethrum.
 In the 1920s settler agricultural production accounted for approximately 80 per cent of all export earnings.
 On the whole however, settler economic performance was unreliable and unlike in Rhodesia or South Africa where Africans were forced by land scarcity to seek economic relief in wage labor on European farms, thus boosting productivity on such farms, Africans in Kenya were able to cultivate or graze livestock on their own land, producing for the domestic market.

 Life for Europeans in Kenya during the 1920s would later be immortalized in Karen Blixen's memoir Out of Africa.
 The presence of herds of elephants and zebra, and other wild animals on these estates drew wealthy aristocracy from Europe and America, who came attracted by big game hunting.

 Present day

 Economically, virtually all Europeans in Kenya belong to the middle- and upper-middle-class.
 They formerly clustered in the country's highland region, the so-called 'White Highlands'.
-The White Highlands were depopulated of white settlers before independence with much of the land being sold to Africans under the Million acre settlement scheme.
+The White Highlands were depopulated of White settlers before independence with much of the land being sold to Africans under the Million acre settlement scheme.
 Nowadays only a small minority of them are still landowners (livestock and game ranchers, horticulturists and farmers), whereas the majority work in the tertiary sector: in finance, import, air transport, and hospitality.